kevbry/DkTools/README.md

 ## Change Log

+**Version 1.6.8 Changes:**
+- Code analysis on switch statements with enums no longer consider the code branch 'covered' if all enum options are present (but no default).
+There could be an invalid value in the variable.
+- Fixed incorrect code analysis highlighting on ternary statements.
+- Implemented new navigation bar above code editor.
+The standard bar disappears in recent versions of VS.
+- Added support for 'distinct' and 'top' keywords in select statements.
+- Code analysis now detects when a funtion is being called with the wrong number of arguments.
+- Fixed various dict parsing issues with newly introduced definitions.

 **Version 1.6.7 Changes:**
 - Fixed problem with code analysis warnings when calling widthof() with an uninitialized variable.
 - Added support for using constants with #warndel and #warnadd.